Flaronix/gd-speak/README.md

 **No, eSpeak-NG does not need to be installed on your operating system.**

 The compiled GDExtension `libespeakgodotextension.dll` depends on the `libespeak-ng.dll` library and its data files (`addons/gd-speak/espeak-ng-data`).
-If the data folder is missing, eSpeak-NG has a fallback to look for the data files on your system.
-This allows the extension to work anyways if you have previously installed eSpeak-NG with its `.msi` installer (see release files for [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0)).
-Take note of this, as users of your Godot project may not have eSpeak-NG installed on their system.
-This can result in the gdextension working fine for you, but not for your users.
+If the `espeak-ng-data` folder is missing, eSpeak-NG has a fallback to look for the data on your system.
+This allows the extension to work anyways if you have previously installed eSpeak-NG, such as with its `.msi` installer (see release files for [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0)).
+Take note of this, as users of your Godot project will likely not have eSpeak-NG installed on their system.
+This can result in the GDExtension working fine for you, but not for your users.
 Make sure the data exists at `addons/gd-speak/espeak-ng-data` to avoid this issue.
+You can also uninstall eSpeak-NG from your system to ensure the data folder being used is the one in your Godot project.

 As long as `addons/gd-speak/espeak-ng-data` properly exists, your project is **self-contained** regarding eSpeak-NG.
 You can distribute your Godot project, and eSpeak-NG will work without requiring the end-user to have eSpeak-NG pre-installed on their system.